PillowFishSticks/Kassie-MS4/README.md

 #### Home Page

-- The home page displays a hoome banner with an image and some text with a 'Shop Now' button.
+- The home page displays a home banner with an image and some text with a 'Shop Now' button.
 - Below this, 'Get your weekly inspo' is displayed with three images and name links to the different inspo pages.
 - An onsale banner is displayed below this, with an image and bright red banner with a 'Shop Now' button, that takes users to te specials page.